zandero/rest.vertx/README.md

 ### @Context fields
 >since version 8.1 or later

+Rest api classes **can not** use @Context fields, @Context is provided via method parameters instead.

 In case needed a RequestReader, ResponseWriter or ExceptionHandler can use a @Context annotated field.